Derandomizing Multivariate Polynomial Factoring for Low Degree Factors: Introduction

-\paragraph{Constant-degree factors.} In Theorem~\ref{thm:constant-degree} we show that the irreducible constant-degree factors of a polynomial $f \in \calC$ with their multiplicities can be computed in polynomial time relative to \begin{itemize} \item PIT for~$\calC$, \item divisibility tests of~$\calC$ by constant-degree polynomials. \end{itemize} Considering the above general algorithmic framework, the PIT comes from step~1 and divisibility from step~5.
+Considering the above general algorithmic framework, the PIT comes from step~1 and divisibility from step~5.
 The Hilbert Irreducibility Theorem (see Theorem~\ref{thm:HIT}) yields a randomized way to do step~2.
 The main point here is that we derandomize this step for constant-degree factors.

 For a specific class~$\calC$, it suffices now to consider the complexity of the above two points that we already described before.
 For example for~$\calC$ being polynomials that have only constant degree factors, this yields a polynomial time algorithm for computing the constant degree factors, because PIT is in polynomial time and we can skip the divisibility test (Theorem~\ref{thm:constant-degree-promise}).
-For~$\calC$ being \emph{sparse polynomials}, we get a quasipolynomial-time algorithm (Corollary~\ref{cor:sparse-constant}), and for~$\calC$ being polynomials computed by \emph{constant-depth circuits}, we get subexponential-time (Corollary~\ref{cor:constant-depth-factoring}).
+For~$\calC$ being \emph{sparse polynomials}, we get a quasi-polynomial-time algorithm (Corollary~\ref{cor:sparse-constant}), and for~$\calC$ being polynomials computed by \emph{constant-depth circuits}, we get subexponential-time (Corollary~\ref{cor:constant-depth-factoring}).

 The last two results were already shown by Kumar, Ramanathan and Saptharishi~\cite{kumar2024deterministic} with a different technique, using Hensel lifting.
 However, there is a subtle difference.
 In our case, we maintain the setting.
 That is, when the input is given whitebox, we use whitebox algorithms, and similarly for blackbox.
 On the other hand, the factoring algorithm by Kumar, Ramanathan and Saptharishi~\cite{kumar2024deterministic} requires blackbox PIT algorithms, even when the input is given in whitebox.
 This is due to PIT for the \emph{resultant polynomial} where the unknown factor is involved.